 24 hours a day, 7 days a week

-The 24-hour Blood and Body Fluid Exposure (BBFE) Phoneline is a confidential information, support and referral service for NSW based healthcare workers, paramedical workers and emergency services workers who sustain a needlestick injury and/or experience occupational exposure to blood and body fluids exposures during the course of their work duties.
-The service was formerly called the NSW Needlstick Hotline.
+The 24-hour Blood and Body Fluid Exposure (BBFE) Phoneline is confidential information, support and referral service for NSW based healthcare workers, paramedical workers and emergency services workers who sustain a needlestick injury and/or experience occupational exposure to blood or body fluids during the course of their work duties.
+The service was formerly called the NSW Needlestick Injury Hotline.

-The BBFE is not a reporting or surveillance service.
+The BBFE Phoneline is not a reporting or surveillance service.

-The BBFE does not take calls from the general public.
-Members of the public who sustain a needlestick injury or blood & body fluid exposure are advised to seek treatment from their GP, a medical centre or the Emergency Room of their local hospital.
+The BBFE Phoneline does not take calls from the general public.
+Members of the public who sustain a needlestick injury or blood or body fluid exposure are advised to seek treatment from their general practitioner, a medical centre or the Emergency Department of their local hospital.

-The BBFE is operated by The Albion Centre based in Surry Hills, Sydney.
+The BBFE Phoneline is operated by The Albion Centre based in Surry Hills, Sydney.

-We aim to return each call within a 20-minute timeframe.
+We aim to return each call within 20 minutes.
 The nurse or doctor returning your call will assess the situation and provide appropriate information.